-Keyword research is the foundation of every successful digital marketing campaign.
-No matter if you prepare an SEO, PPC or content marketing campaign you need to start with keyword research.
+Keyword research is the foundation of almost every successful digital marketing campaign.
+No matter if you prepare an SEO, PPC or content marketing campaign you need to start with one thing – keyword research.
 And no matter if you work as SEO consultant, PPC expert or Content marketer, you need to master the keyword research technique.

-Fortunately there are dozens of great keyword research tools that simplify this task for you and the good news is that some of them are FREE!
+Fortunately there are dozens of great keyword research tools that simplify this task for you and the good news is that many of them are FREE!

-I start with Google Keyword Planner (GKP) not because I believe it’s the best free tool but because it’s considered the alpha and omega of keyword research.
+I start with Google Keyword planner not because I believe it’s the best free tool but because it’s considered the alpha and omega of keyword research.

 It’s provided by Google, as part of the Google AdWords Platform, it’s completely free and it’s easy to use.